Learn why every beginner should start with these four types of insurance plans, and how to go about building your own insurance portfolio.

 Why you need a Personal Accident plan

-Just like a Critical Illness plan, a Personal Accident plan provides an added layer of financial protection for your family and dependants should you lose your life or your ability to earn an income due to an accidental injury.
+Just like a Critical Illness plan, a Personal Accident plan provides an added layer of financial protection for your family and dependents should you lose your life or your ability to earn an income due to an accidental injury.

 Ultimately, as no one can predict when an accident will happen, or how bad the outcome might be, many consider having a Personal Accident plan as a prudent choice.